Future Proof Your Marketing Operations: Save your spot here.

 With 1 in 3 customers discovering new products on social media, a strong presence can mean big things for your brand.
 Using a social media share call to action can also get you exponential reach.

 This is also an awesome way for your brand to engage with your audience.
-When users share your engaging posts you have the opportunity to interact with users.
-Or, ask them to tag you in a conversation or to share how they use your products for relatable marketing and visibility.
+When users share your engaging posts you have the opportunity to interact with them.
+Or ask them to tag you in a conversation or share how they use your products for relatable marketing and visibility.

 Add a call to action to a relevant blog post, social pages, or a product-specific landing page.
 Ask users for their public feedback on social media by asking them to tag your page.
-Some great ways to use social sharing CTAs include:
+Here are some great ways to use social sharing CTAs:

 • “Share this with your colleagues”